 - Black Bean Brownies.
 No one will guess that these brownies are made with black beans for moistness and texture!

 - Almond Cheesecake.
-This no-crust dessert is a delicous option for people with gluten sensitivites, too.
+This no-crust dessert is a delicious option for people with gluten sensitivities, too.

 You may also enjoy or post on simple ways to bake with limited flour here.

 We hope you find some inspiration!
 Don’t forget to check out our full recipe collection for more great ideas to keep you busy in the kitchen.